 - iPad Pro vs. iPad: Which tablet is right for you?

-Keep in mind that if you want a keyboard, this accessory often does not come standard.
-And the same thing goes for a stylus or pen.
-So you’ll want to keep these extra costs in mind when shopping.
-Here are the best tablets right now.
+Keep in mind that if you want a keyboard with your tablet, this accessory often does not come standard; the same thing goes for a stylus or pen, so you’ll want to keep these extra costs in mind when shopping.
+That said, here are the best tablets you can buy right now.

 What are the best tablets?